 Studies show that B Vitamins dramatically lower homocysteine, a risk factor for brain shrinkage.

 It is important to take B vitamins as a complex, and not just individual B vitamins.
 B vitamins work together in various functions including cellular energy, red blood cell formation and neurological function.

 It is extremely important to take B vitamins daily because they are water soluble and the body does not store them (except for B12).
-Active B Complex™ provides a full-complement of essential B-complex vitamins in high potency amounts.
+Super B provides a full-complement of essential B-complex vitamins in high potency amounts.